-A year ago, when I took this position as commodore, I said that I had big shoes to fill, and that I was extremely fortunate to have had the role models of previous commodores and a formidable team.
+A year ago, when I took this position as commodore, I said that I had big shoes to fill and that I was extremely fortunate to have had the role models of previous commodores and a formidable team.
 It has made my job so much easier having the support of you our members, our amazing committee, club manager, bar personnel and the unfailing support of our president Anne Du Plessis.
-Anne has always been a pillar of strength to our club, and has always been available for advice or guidance to whomever needed it.
+Anne has always been a pillar of strength to our club and has always been available for advice or guidance to whoever needed it.

 SAILING: VICE COMMODORE

 I remember all too well the words of our amazing commodore Petr Muzik, we are not a sailing club, and going forward, we will definitely be focussing on the sailing.
 Well, I for one, wish he was here today to see how far we have come, thanks to the dedication and passion that radiates from our vice-commodore Derek Robinson.
 We have had a great sailing calendar and the support we have received from our members has been truly amazing.
 We have had a number of bay races well supported by our sailors; we hosted a very successful River race and Holiday 23 Fun Worlds.
 The team we sponsored in last year's Lipton Cup were placed 3rd overall racing against some of the best sailors in South Africa in the L26s and were again awarded the Owen Aisher Silver Plate, for the youngest team in the first 5 places in the event.